sci-42ver/SICP_SDF/sicp_notes.md

   Exercise 3.10 has `initial-amount`, `balance` and `amount` "formal parameters".
 - ~~> Now a variable somehow refers to a *place where a value can be stored*, and the value stored at this place can change.
 In Section 3.2 we will see how environments play this role of “place” in our computational model.~~ i.e. frame -> bindings.
-- > e complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
-We will return to this in Section 3.4
+- ~~> e complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
+We will return to this in Section 3.4~~
-- > In Section 3.3 we will see much more complex examples, such as “distinct” compound data structures that share parts
+- ~~> In Section 3.3 we will see much more complex examples, such as “distinct” compound data structures that share parts~~ IMHO see the codes after Figure 3.16 where `(car z1)` and `(cdr z1)` "share parts".
-- > execute concurrently.
-We will return to this in Section 3.4.
 - > how these returned values are passed from call to call; however, this is also an important aspect of the evaluation process, and we will return to it in detail in Chapter 5.
 - ~~> (For example, see Ex-ercise 3.30.)~~
-- > See Exercise 3.31.
+- ~~> See Exercise 3.31.~~
+- > We will explore applications of streams to signal processing in Section 3.5.3.
+- > We will discuss this point further at the end of Section 3.5.4.
+- > is can lead to serious inefficiency in recursive programs involving streams.
+(See Exercise 3.57.)
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.